dsccommunity/ExchangeDsc/README.md

 * **DeliveryReportEnabled** The DeliveryReportEnabled parameter specifies whether to allow delivery reports from client software in your organization to recipients in the remote domain.
-* **DisplaySenderName** The DisplaySenderName parameter specifies whether to show the sender
+* **DisplaySenderName**  The DisplaySenderName parameter specifies whether to show the sender's Display Name in the From email address for messages sent to recipients in the remote domain.
 * **IsInternal** The IsInternal parameter specifies whether the recipients in the remote domain are considered to be internal recipients.
 * **MeetingForwardNotificationEnabled** The MeetingForwardNotificationEnabled